mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 Thus, the recipient can attempt to scan a TxOut by first constructing the shared secret, then unmasking the `masked_amount` and `masked_token_id`, and then reconstructing the Pedersen commitment.
 If this reconstruction is successful, then the recipient knows the `amount` and the `token_id`, similarly as before the support for a confidential`token_id`.

+The `masked_token_id` field is added to the [`Amount`](https://github.com/mobilecoinfoundation/mobilecoin/blob/cb10d41d404c552cab19de0163992923a878ed5e/transaction/core/src/amount/mod.rs#L46) in each TxOut, and functions similar to `masked_value`.
+The protocol representation of the TxOut uses Protobuf, which enables backward compatability in this way: if the field is not populated (Protobuf bytes field of length 0), the default `token_id` is 0.
+Otherwise, the field is a Protobuf bytes field of length 4.
+Please see the [Upgrade Plan](#upgrade-plan) for more discussion on rolling out this change with consideration for backward compatibility.

+* To compute the 4 byte `masked_token_id` from the `token_id`, we hash the TxOut shared secret, with a prefix, XORed with the `token_id`, and take the little endian representation of those bytes.

+    ```
+    masked_token_id = (token_id ^ Blake2B(AMOUNT_TOKEN_ID_DOMAIN_TAG | shared_secret)).to_le()
+    ```

+* To recover the `token_id` from the `masked_token_id`, we reverse the process (if the bytes field is length = 4, otherwise `token_id = 0`).

+    ```
+    unmasked_token_id = masked_token_id ^ Blake2b(AMOUNT_TOKEN_ID_DOMAIN_TAG | shared_secret)
+    ```

 ### Pedersen Generators

+Previously, we used the same curve base point for all Pedersen generators to Amounts.
+After this change, we will need a curve base point, unique for each `token_id`, from which the TxOut's commitment is generated with the value of the `token_id` in the TxOut.

 The requirements for the Pedersen generators are:

 * The generator used for MOB is the same as before, so `H_0` is a known value.

 * The set of all generators used for token ids should be cryptographically "orthogonal", meaning that, it should be intractable for anyone to find a linear relationship between them.

 * The function mapping a `token_id`, `i`, to the generator `H_i` must be implemented in constant-time.

 The established value for `H_0` in mobilecoin is to take the `RISTRETTO_BASEPOINT` bytes, hash them using Blake2b, and then hash this to the ristretto curve using the elligator map exposed by curve25519-dalek.

 We propose to compute `H_i` by converting `i` to little endian bytes, and XOR'ing these bytes over the first four bytes of the `RISTRETTO_BASEPOINT` bytes before hashing them with Blake2b, because this is a simple way to meet these requirements.

-### Proof that a Uniform Token ID is in the Transaction
+For example, an implementation to obtain a generator for `token_id = i` could look like:

+    ```
+    B = RistrettoPoint::from_hash(Blake2b(HASH_TO_POINT_DOMAIN_TAG | RISTRETTO_BASEPOINT ^ token_id))
+    B_blinding = RISTRETTO_BASEPOINT
+    ```

-We would like to be able to prove that all transaction inputs and outputs are using the same `token_ids`.
+After this change, `range_proofs` and `ring_signature/mlsags` will be relative to a Pedersen generator, and it is not possible to construct a range proof relative to another generator if those generators are orthogonal.
+Thus, it is guaranteed that all transaction inputs and outputs are using the same `token_ids`.
 This is implied by the homomorphic encryption property of [Pedersen Commitments](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), namely that addition on the commitments preserves the additive relationship of the pre-committed values, as long as they are using the same group generator.
+[TODO: Why?]

+### Validation

-- To prove each TXO's commitment to the `amount` value, we use a Pedersen commitment, consisting of a group generator (`H_i`) raised to the value of the `amount`, with a blinding factor to prevent brute-forcing the full range of values (`2^64`).
-We compute the blinding factor as the blinding group generator raised to a hash of the shared secret for the TXO.
+To prove each TxOut's commitment to the `amount` value, we use a Pedersen commitment, consisting of a group generator (`H_i`) raised to the value of the `amount`, with a blinding factor to prevent brute-forcing the full range of values (`2^64`).
+We compute the blinding factor as the blinding group generator raised to a hash of the shared secret for the TxOut.

     ```
     blinding_factor = Blake2B(blinding_tag | shared_secret)